agathedAC/agathedAC.github.io/_posts/2025-05-04-white-throated-sparrow.md

       <ul>
         <li>They exhibit two color morphs—white-striped and tan-striped—which are associated with different behavioral traits.</li>
         <li>Recent studies have documented a rapid change in their song patterns across central Canada, shifting from a three-note to a two-note ending.</li>
-        <li>Their scientific name, Zonotrichia albicollis, translates to "white-necked hair band," referring to their distinctive markings.
-A-Z AnimalsAudubon</li>
+        <li>Their scientific name, Zonotrichia albicollis, translates to "white-necked hair band," referring to their distinctive markings.</li>
       </ul>
       <img src="/figures/white-throated-sparrow.jpg" alt="https://www.allaboutbirds.org/guide/White-throated_Sparrow/overview" class="image">
     </div>